James Oglethorpe: Early military career

-As a Member of Parliament
+Member of Parliament

-When he was twenty-six, Oglethorpe inherited the family estate at Godalming in Surrey from his brother.
+When he was 26, Oglethorpe inherited the family estate at Godalming in Surrey from his brother.
 He was first elected to the House of Commons as a Tory aligned with William Wyndham in 1722, representing Haslemere.
 Oglethorpe remained unchallenged until 1734.
-He almost did not serve when, in a drunken brawl, he killed a man and spent five months in prison, before he was cleared of murder through the influence of a powerful friend and released from prison.
+He almost did not serve when, in a drunken brawl, he killed a man and spent five months in prison, before he was cleared of murder through a powerful friend's influence and released from prison.
 He took his seat in the House of Commons on 9 October.

-Oglethorpe was, according to Pitofsky, "among the least productive representatives," who notes that in the six years after he was first elected, he was actively involved in only two debates.
-In contrast, Sweet writes that Oglethorpe was an "eloquent yet honest" speaker who had strong Tory principals and genuinely cared about the conditions of his constituents, citing that his service on forty different committees that investigated widely varied topics.
-His first participation in debate was on 6 April 1723, unsuccessfully opposing the banishment of the bishop Francis Atterbury, who had been accused of supporting James Francis Edward Stuart.
+According to Pitofsky, Oglethorpe was "among the least productive representatives".
+In the six years after he was elected, he was actively involved in only two debates.
+In contrast, Sweet writes that Oglethorpe was an "eloquent yet honest" speaker who had strong Tory principles and genuinely cared about his constituents' conditions, noting his service on 40 committees that investigated widely varied topics.
+Oglethorpe's first debate was on 6 April 1723; he unsuccessfully opposed the banishment of the bishop Francis Atterbury, who had been accused of supporting James Francis Edward Stuart.

-In response to the poor living and working conditions of sailors in the Royal Navy, Oglethorpe published an anonymous pamphlet titled "The Sailors Advocate" in 1728 about press gangs and pay issues.
-It was 52 pages long and argued for reforming and strengthening the Navy and against impressment.
-However, he proposed few real solutions apart from analysing the work of navies of other countries.
-Sweet considers that it marks the beginning of Oglethorpe's philanthropy and writes that it "gave Oglethorpe the practical experience necessary to undertake future efforts more successfully".
-The pamphlet was reprinted several times throughout the 18th century.
+In 1728, in response to the poor living and working conditions of sailors in the Royal Navy, Oglethorpe published an anonymous pamphlet, The Sailors Advocate, about press gangs and pay issues.
+It was 52 pages long and argued for reforming and strengthening the Navy and against impressment, but proposed few real solutions apart from analysing the work of other countries' navies.
+Sweet considers it the beginning of Oglethorpe's philanthropy and writes that it "gave Oglethorpe the practical experience necessary to undertake future efforts more successfully".
+The pamphlet was reprinted several times in the 18th century.